voxel51/fiftyone/docs/source/user_guide/groups.rst

                 // Whether to show the 3D visualizer "enabled": true,

-                // The initial camera position in 3D space "defaultCameraPosition": {"x": 0, "y": 0, "z": 0},
+                // The initial camera position in the 3D scene "defaultCameraPosition": {"x": 0, "y": 0, "z": 0},

                 // Transformation from PCD -> reference coordinates